 The continued skepticism about climate change is a repudiation of global and empirical thought.

+Most recently, however, new enemies have joined forces with traditional foes of the IPCC, such as the fossil fuel industry.
 Just as British opponents of the EU reject the findings of fisheries science, many other like-minded politicians — including, of course, Donald Trump; the neo-nationalist Alternative for Germany (AfD); and other proponents of the new European Right, such as former Czech president Václav Klaus — flatly reject the findings of climate research.

 Ostensibly, they do so out of methodological doubt or economic interest.
 At heart, however, the continued skepticism about climate change is a repudiation of global and empirical thought.
 Hostility toward science is on the rise.
 German Chancellor Angela Merkel, a trained quantum chemist, recently warned that Western societies are faced with a “post-fact world” in which emotions and ideology threaten to suppress scientific knowledge and evidence.